Putin says Russia, Turkey agree on additional steps in Syria's Idlib

 MOSCOW (Reuters) - Russian President Vladimir Putin said on Tuesday that he and his Turkish counterpart Tayyip Erdogan have outlined additional joint measures aimed at rooting out “terrorists” in Syria’s Idlib area.

-“Together with Turkey’s president we have outlined additional joint steps to neutralize the terrorists’ nests in Idlib and normalization of the situation there and in the whole of Syria as a result,” Putin told a joint briefing with Erdogan.
+“Together with Turkey’s president we have outlined additional joint steps to neutralize the terrorists’ nests in Idlib and normalize the situation there and in the whole of Syria as a result,” Putin told a joint briefing with Erdogan.

 Putin, speaking after talks with Erdogan, also said he and the Turkish leader had underlined that Syria should remain a unified country.

-Reporting by Gleb Stolyarov; writing by Vladimir Soldatkin and Gabrielle Tetrault-Farber; Editing by Katya Golubkova and Gareth Jones
+Reporting by Gleb Stolyarov; writing by Vladimir Soldatkin and Gabrielle Tetrault-Farber; Editing by Katya Golubkova and Gareth Jones/Mark Heinrich